Top US, European diplomats hold talks on Ukraine crisis - NewsBreak

 Top US, European diplomats hold talks on Ukraine crisis

-BERLIN — (AP) — Top American and European diplomats sought to project a united front to Russia on Thursday over concerns that it may be planning an invasion of Ukraine.
+Top American and European diplomats are meeting in Berlin on Thursday as the allies seek to project a united front to Russia over concerns that it may be planning an invasion of Ukraine

 Russia has massed an estimated 100,000 troops near Ukraine, and U.S. President Joe Biden said Wednesday he thinks Moscow will invade.
 He warned Russian President Vladimir Putin that his country would pay a “dear price” in lives lost and a possible cutoff from the global banking system if it does.

-Against that backdrop, U.S. Secretary of State Antony Blinken held talks in Berlin on Thursday with diplomats from Germany, France and Britain — a so-called Quad meeting.
+Against that backdrop, U.S. Secretary of State Antony Blinken held talks Thursday with diplomats from Germany, France and Britain — a so-called Quad meeting.
 A day earlier, he met Ukraine’s president in Kyiv to discuss the threat.

-Russia has denied it is planning an invasion and, in turn, accused the West on Thursday of plotting "provocations" in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.
+Russia has denied it is planning an invasion and has, in turn, accused the West of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.

-Russian Foreign Ministry spokeswoman Maria Zakharova alleged that Ukrainian and Western talk of an imminent Russian attack was a “cover for staging large-scale provocations of their own, including those of military character.”

 The U.S. and its NATO allies face a difficult task on the Ukraine crisis.
 Biden has said he is not planning to send combat troops in the case of a further Russian invasion.
 But he could pursue a range of less dramatic yet still risky military options, including supporting a post-invasion Ukrainian resistance.